 John Gathergood is Professor of Economics at the University of Nottingham.
 His research specialises in behavioural personal finance using data from lenders, financial aggregators, investment platforms and credit reference agencies.
 He has acted as academic advisor to the Bank of England, Financial Conduct Authority and Her Majesty's Treasury, as well as firms, industry bodies and the third sector.

 Since 2014, he has advised the Financial Conduct Authority on the design of price caps for the payday lending and rent-to-own credit markets and is advising HM Treasury on third generation financial innovation.

 Dr Narine Ghazaryan specialises predominantly in EU External Relations Law, in particular enlargement and neighbourhood policies, democracy and human rights promotion.
 Due to her teaching experience in UK Corporate Law, Contract and Tort Law, she has developed a keen interest in research conducted in the area of Commercial Law.

-Richard Hyde is an Associate Professor in the School of Law.
+Richard Hyde is Professor of Law, Regulation and Governance.
 His teaching focuses on the law of obligations.
 His research interests focuses on food law and consumer law, and how the regulation in these areas impacts businesses.
 He is currently involved in a large project that uses eye-tracking to assess whether contracts comply with legal requirements, and the ways that this affects “prominence” and “transparency” of contractual clauses.